cornishcoder1/Food_of_Japan_Quiz/README.md

 <img src = "assets/screenshots/enter_name_error_handling.png">

 ## Start Quiz
 Users must type 'y' or 'n' to indicate if they are ready to start the quiz.
-If they enter any other character, then an error message is displayed and the input is requested again.
+If they enter any other character an error message is displayed and the input is requested again.

 <img src = "assets/screenshots/start_quiz_error_handling.png">

 ## Answer Input
 Users must type 'a', 'b' or 'c' to select their chosen answer.
-If they enter any other character, then an error message is displayed and the question will be repeated.
+If they enter any other character an error message is displayed and the question will be repeated.
 An invalid answer like this does not effect the users end score.

 <img src="assets/screenshots/answer_input_error_handling.png">

 ## Play Again
 Users must type 'y' or 'n' to indicate whether or not they wish to play again.
-If they enter any other character, then an error message is displayed and the input is requested again.
+If they enter any other character an error message is displayed and the input is requested again.

 <img src="assets/screenshots/play_again_error_handling.png">